ShaanAu/personal-website/content/home/experience.md

   location = "London"
   date_start = "2017-01-11"
   date_end = "2019-09-29"
   description = """
-  My responsibilities included:

-* Leading the development of an iOS application for Suneeta London using Swift, whilst using Git for version control.
-Note: App was cancelled in development due to other priorities for the company.
-* Managing all the technical parts of the company, including the development of https://suneetacosmetics.co.uk and the sister company https://suneetacbd.co.uk.
-* Implementing Search Engine Optimization (SEO) on both websites to improve search results within Google.
+   Some of my most notable achievement include:

+  * Managing the technical side of the business at Suneeta Cosmetics, where overall, we improved customer retention, improved customer experience via the two websites whilst complying to CBD regulations.
-* Leveraging data provided to create insights for the company and help improve customer retention, by targeting customers which were likely to leave and offering them a promotion.
+* Led team by leveraging the data provided to create insights for the business and identify which customers were likely to leave, we improved customer retention by 18%, via offering these customers a promotion.
+* Managed the development of the Suneeta Cosmetics website www.suneetacosmetics.co.uk and the respective CBD website www.suneetacbd.co.uk, whilst ensuring that we complied with legislation for the CBD website.

   """
 [[experience]]